 A mango-banana salsa recipe?
 It may sound odd, but with its mix of fruit, chiles, and onions, it’s sublime with fish tacos, chicken, even tortilla chips.

 When you want a chile with a distinctive flavor and a blast of heat, the habanero is an obvious choice.
 It has roots in the Caribbean, which includes the Yucatán region of Mexico, hence the flavor of habaneros has tropical overtones that perfectly complement fruit like mangoes and bananas.
-A little goes a long way— despite its diminutive size, it is the hottest of all chiles commonly available in the United States and Mexico.
-This mango-banana salsa makes a great condiment for pork, chicken, or fish—particularly the Baja-Style Tempura Fish Tacos.–Mark Miller
+A little goes a long way— despite its diminutive size, it is the hottest of all chiles commonly available in the United States and Mexico.–Mark Miller

 LC Who Would Have Thunk It?
 Note

 This perhaps odd-sounding mango-banana salsa serves up stunning results.
 It’s the sleeper salsa recipe of the season.
 Trust us.
 Or don’t and try it yourself—on just about anything, even just good old tortilla chips.